kjolley/BIGSdb/README.txt

-v1.29.1: *Isolate fields can be either required, optional and now 'expected'.
+v1.29.2: *Multi-threaded SpeciesID plugin - this is now much faster. v1.29.1: *Isolate fields can be either required, optional and now 'expected'.
           Expected fields require a submitter to explicitly state if there is no value available by entering 'null'.
 For use when you want